coderefinery/mma/_episodes/02-overview.md

 https://pybind11.readthedocs.io/en/stable/intro.html.
 The point it is lightweight and targeting the combination of Python and C++11compliant compilers.
 Consequently, the interface code becomes more straight forward.

-Cython:"All of this makes Cython the ideal language for wrapping external C libraries, embedding CPython into existing applications, and for fast C modules that speed up the execution of Python code.", see webpage http://cython.org

 ### SWIG